muratkeremozcan/pizza-api/README.md

 ![GHA Secrets](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/onls770fw0ob07mzroyr.png)

 Because of eventual consistency, when testing lambdas we prefer to increase the default command timeout from 4 to 10 seconds.
+We also add retries for good measure.
 Here is how `cypress.json` looks:

 ```js
 {